 ETPL shall undertake collection and recycling of Waste as generated at Location based on the following terms:

-ETPL’s team shall collect the Waste from the location on a periodical basis.
+ETPL’s team shall collect the Waste from the location on a daily basis at the time scheduled by the BSG.

-RNE shall ensure that all waste items as categorized in the Annexure 1 should be kept in separate bins with labels of the waste items.
-For instance - All cardboard boxes must be flattened and stacked in the cardboard bin, All the paper items must be filled in HDPE woven bags and kept in the respective bins.
+BSG shall ensure that all waste items as categorized in the Annexure 1 should be kept in separate bins with labels of the waste items.
+For instance - All cardboard boxes must be flattened and stacked in the cardboard bin, all the paper items must be filled in HDPE woven bags and kept in the respective bins.
 (Further details in respect of categorization may be provided in Training Program)

-All the waste items shall be weighed on the portable weighing scale at the Location in presence of ETPL’s team.
-The portable weighing scale shall be provided by the RNE.
+All the waste items shall be weighed on the portable weighing scale at the Location in presence of BSG’s team.
+The portable weighing scale shall be provided by the BSG.

 The weight of each item shall be recorded in the log sheet based on the sample log sheet provided under Annexure 2.